 --capability of their child playing at the Division A level

 This information may be gathered from the application form, from personal interviews, and/or from observations of the coaches in game/practice situations.

 Player Selection Guidelines

-For the 2015 season, at least one team per division will be selected.
-Where numbers exist, the Board may consider adding a second team.
+For the 2016 season, one team per age group will be selected.
 Roster numbers for these teams will be as follows: U11 and U12 -- 14 players U14 – 16 -- 18 players

 All current coaches in U10, U11, U12, U14 and U16 will be notified of the tryouts and asked to pass the information along to their players.
 All players in those divisions will be notified by email of the tryout criteria and schedule.
 Info will also be posted on the KYSA website.
-Tryouts will begin in late September.
+Tryouts will begin in September.
 Tryouts are open to all current KYSA players, plus any other players living within KYSA boundaries.
 Players will be asked to register ahead of time to help us determine numbers and plan sessions.
-A non-refundable tryout fee of $15 will be charged.
-All players may participate in the first tryout, but depending on numbers, subsequent tryouts may be by invitation only.
+A non-refundable tryout fee of $20 will be charged.
+All players may participate in the first two tryouts, but depending on numbers, any subsequent tryouts may be by invitation only.
 Players must attend at least one of the tryouts to be considered for these teams.
-Tryouts will be run by an independent panel of coaches, including the team’s head coach and the Division A Director.
-At the conclusion of these tryouts, the full 2015 rosters of these teams will be selected, except two spots will be reserved for final decisions in the spring.
+Tryouts will be run by an independent panel of coaches, including the team’s head coach.
+At the conclusion of these tryouts, the 2016 rosters of these teams will be selected, except two spots will be reserved for final decisions in the spring.
 Candidates for those spots may be invited to tryouts as required.

 The following criteria will be used in choosing players for this team:

 --commitment to the program (ie limited interference from other activities)